• Home

 Recommended

 His 2016 trial with Leinster lead to a place in their senior squad.
 He was one of the fastest players in Ireland, and combined his blistering pace with an eye for the line to finish as Leinster’s top try scorer with 13, in their incredible double winning season of 2017/18.
-He was also called up to train with the Irish squad.
+He was also called up to train with the Irish squad around this time.

 Ireland’s pack had other familiar names like Munster stalwart Niall Scannell and Ulster stalwart Alan O’Connor.
-O’Connor was also rejected by the Leinster Academy but has ground out an impressive career as a crucial workhorse in Ulster’s pack.
+O’Connor was also rejected by the Leinster Academy but has ground out an impressive career as an important workhorse cog in Ulster’s pack.

 Leinster flanker Conor Gilsenan, and centre Sam Coghlan-Murray represent a category of player we see in every new crop of U20s.
-The player who has shown promise since schools level who never quite scale the heights in the professional game.
+The player who has shown promise since schools level who never quite scaled the heights of the professional game.

 Gilsenan captained Clongowes to the Leinster Schools Senior Cup title in 2011, before entering the Leinster Academy.
 It must be noted that making it to the Leinster breeding ground as a flanker, is an incredible achievement in itself.

 A brief loan spell at Connacht ensued before he signed for London Irish.
 He made over 70 appearances for Irish before being forced into retirement in 2020 at the age of 27.
-You may spot him on TV in the coming weeks as he takes his place in the new season of BBC’s The Apprentice.
+You may also have spotted him on TV in 2022 as a contestant in the BBC’s The Apprentice.

 Coghlan-Murray, of Newbridge College, was another schools star.
 He was capped for Leinster but never received a senior contract.
-In 2015 he joined English Championship side Nottingham before retiring in 2016.
-He currently works as an account executive.
+In 2015 he joined English Championship side Nottingham before retiring in 2016, and he currently works as an account executive.

 At the Junior World Championships